ClementSafon/IDS_FL_Simulation/rapport_30feb.md

 ![Data repartition of the client 0](images/Multi_class/data_repartition_client0_all.png)

 The second one, still with only one client  the first which has no network traffic from the "Generic class" in the training set.

 ![Data repartition, client 0 with no generic](images/Multi_class/data_repartition_client0_no_generic.png)

 The third one, which was the last experiment we conducted, where each client had an even repartition of the dataset (1/3 of each class in which the network traffic was selected randomly), with the first client (client 0) who does have any traffic from the "Generic" attack class.

 ![Data repartition for three clients](images/Multi_class/data_repartition_three_clients.png)

-The third experiment was done in order to test if client 0 would benefit from the other clients by **Pourquoi ne pas avoir fait CL, FL avec tout, FL avec un client sans une classe?**
+The third experiment was done in order to test if client 0 would benefit from the other clients by learning th

 In this experiment, the feature "rate" was not taken in the features we wanted to keep.
 Even though in most litterature, only 24 features out of the 41 were kept, amongst which the feature "rate" was taken into account, in the training and testing set provided by the creators of the UNSW-NB15 dataset.